olohmann/azure-hands-on-labs/labs/08_testing/testing.md

     ![AzDevOps](./media/04-az-devops.png)

-1. First select the the `Dev` stage in the `Tasks` tab.
+1. First select the the *Dev* stage in the *Tasks* tab.

     ![AzDevOps](./media/06-az-devops.png)

-1. Modify the `Azure Subscription` to use the first available `Service Connection`.
-Do **not** select the subscription when you were assigned a dedicated resource group.
+1. Modify the *Azure Subscription* to use the first available *Service Connection*.
+Do **not** select a subscription, if you have been provided with a dedicated resource group.

     ![AzDevOps](./media/07-az-devops.png)

 1. Update the location to, e.g. `West Europe` (stick to this for all environments).

     ![AzDevOps](./media/08-az-devops.png)

-1. Now switch to the second step `Azure App Service Deploy`.
+1. Now switch to the second step *Azure App Service Deploy*.

     ![AzDevOps](./media/09-az-devops.png)

-1. Also fix the `Azure Subscription` setting as before and enter `Dev` in the slot setting.
+1. Also fix the *Azure Subscription* setting as before and enter `Dev` in the slot setting.

     ![AzDevOps](./media/10-az-devops.png)

     > **Beware!** We are using [slots](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots) as actual stages in this lab for reasons of simplicity.
 For **real** pipelines this is **not recommended** as discussed [here](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/app-service-web-app/basic-web-app#deployment) and [here](https://devblogs.microsoft.com/devops/considerations-on-using-deployment-slots-in-your-devops-pipeline/).
 Instead, you would be using one App Service Plan per stage and use a "Staging" or "Warmup" slot per stage.
 This way, stages are isolated but structurally equivalent as they should always be.

-1. Switch to the `QA` task now.
+1. Switch to the *QA* task now.
 Apply exactly the same config as before, except for the slot name.
 Here you will enter `Staging`.

     ![AzDevOps](./media/11-az-devops.png)
     ![AzDevOps](./media/12-az-devops.png)

-1. Finally, head over to the `Production` task.
+1. Finally, head over to the *Production* task.
 Repeat the config updates from before.
 Note, this time you don't have to enter a slot setting as the default slot is the production slot.

 1. Save all your changes.
 If the Save button is still grayed out, you missed an error and need to fix it.
-In the popup that appears you can enter any descriptive message.

     ![AzDevOps](./media/13-az-devops.png)

+1. In the appearing save dialog popup you can enter any descriptive message.

     ![AzDevOps](./media/14-az-devops.png)

-## Exercise 1: Full Deployment Run-Through
+## Exercise 1.2: Full Deployment

 After finishing the boring preparation work, let's do our first end-to-end deployment!

-1. Switch to the `Build` pipeline.
+1. Switch to the *Build* pipeline.
 You will notice that no build has been running so far.
 The build pipeline is configured to run whenever a git check-in happens.
 As we never committed code so far... no builds!

     ![AzDevOps](./media/15-az-devops.png)

 1. Before actually doing code changes, let us run a build by manually scheduling one.
-Click on `Queue`.
+Click on *Queue*.

     ![AzDevOps](./media/16-az-devops.png)

 1. Keep all the defaults and confirm.

     ![AzDevOps](./media/17-az-devops.png)

 1. You can follow the progress by selecting the scheduled build.
 After a short while the logs from the agent are streamed to your browser session: